hdescottes/GdxGame/README.md

 The inventory can be displayed through the chest icon on the status UI. <br>
 You can drag and drop items and use consumables by double-clicking on them.

+#### Profiles
+The game is saved automatically when a specific action is down (change map, get quest, ...). <br>
+You can chose to start a new game or load an existing profile on the menu screen.

 -------
 <p align="center">
     <img src="desktop/src/main/resources/demo/demo.gif" width="396" height="315">